Sourdough: Lactic acid bacteria

 Every starter consists of different lactic acid bacteria which are introduced to the starter through the environment, water, and flour used to create the starter.
 The lactic acid bacteria are a group of gram-positive bacteria capable of converting carbohydrate substrates into organic acids and producing a wide range of metabolites.
 Organic acids, including propionic, formic, acetic acid, and lactic acid, create an unfavorable environment for the growth of spoilage and pathogenic microorganisms.

 Lactic acid bacteria commonly found in sourdough include Leuconostoc, Pediococcus, Weissella and other genera.
-But by far, the most prevalent species belong to the very large and diverse genus, Lactobacillus.
+The most prevalent species belong to the very large and diverse genus Lactobacillus.

 Lactic acid bacteria are a group comprising aerotolerant anaerobes, meaning anaerobes that can multiply in the presence of oxygen, and microaerophiles, meaning microbes that multiply at levels of oxygen lower than atmospheric.

 Major lactic acid bacteria in sourdough are heterofermentative (producing more than one product) organisms and convert hexoses by the phosphoketolase pathway to lactate, CO_{2} and acetate or ethanol; heterofermentative lactic acid bacteria are usually associated with homofermentative (producing mainly one product) lactobacilli, particularly Lactobacillus and Companilactobacillus species.